 Unfortunately, our rain forests are being cleared by impoverished local meat farmers to obtain land to graze cattle.

-The carbon footprint of cultivating meat is further increased as methane (a greenhouse gas) is created as a by-product.
+The carbon footprint of cultivating meat is further increased as methane (a greenhouse gas) is created by-products.

 It is estimated that in the US alone, cattle, sheep, and goats produce 175 million metric tons in CO2 equivalents in enteric methane!

-Enteric methane is one by-product of the digestive process which is expelled by the animal through burping.
+Enteric methane is one by-product of the digestive process, which the animal expels through burping.

 Those who eat a largely meat-based diet have a carbon footprint of about 3.5 tons per person per year.